h0a/thihoanguyen/_pages/cv.md

 <h6> <i class="si si-auth0"></i> Honors and Awards</h6>
 <div class="small">
     <ul>
+      <li><b>Best dissertation</b> at the Department of Civil and Environmental Engineering from the Vereinigung von Freunden der TU Darmstadt, 2024</li>
       <li><b>Outstanding master thesis</b> from the Stiftung Maurer Soehne Munich, 2020</li>
       <li><b>Scholarship for young students</b> from the Hans-Rudolf-Foundation, 2018-2019</li>
       <li><b>DAAD graduation scholarship for international students</b>, University of Applied Science for Engineering and Economics Berlin, Germany, 2016</li>